Software-Knife-and-Tool/mu/README.md

 As of 0.0.40, the *libcore* runtime supports conditional compilation of a variety of features.
 See `Cargo.toml` for the features available in your code base.

+The *sysinfo* feature is currently not functional for *macos* builds, and is disabled by default.

 #### Testing